Is Your Outdoor AC Unit Leaking Water?Back to Blog

 If you notice water puddling under your outdoor air conditioning unit, your first instinct might be to pick up the phone and call a contractor for service.
 Luckily, water leakage from your AC unit can be perfectly normal.
 However, there are certain circumstances when a leaking AC could be cause for concern and warrant a service call.
+We’ll help you find out what’s normal and what isn’t for water leaking from your unit.

 What’s a Normal Amount of Water to Leak from My Air Conditioner?